-Every plan is a little different.
+Every travel insurance company and plan is a little different.
 I always opt for World Nomads because they cover a lot of adventure sports which other companies don’t cover.
 Also, I just really like them.
 They don’t have one of those big business feels that other companies have.
 There are genuinely good people working there who are so nice and so helpful if you have questions.

 I also like them because it is super easy to sign up!

 Here is some more detailed info on World Nomads awesomeness straight from them.

 Travel insurance: simple & flexible